zhdk123456/presto/presto-docs/src/main/sphinx/connector/mysql.rst

     connection-user=root
     connection-password=secret

+Use ``presto-admin`` to deploy the connector file.
+See :doc:`../installation/presto-admin/installation/presto-connector-installation`.

 Multiple MySQL Servers
 ^^^^^^^^^^^^^^^^^^^^^^

-You can have as many catalogs as you need, so if you have additional MySQL servers, simply add another properties file to ``etc/catalog`` with a different name (making sure it ends in ``.properties``).
+You can have as many catalogs as you need, so if you have additional MySQL servers, simply add another properties file to ``/etc/opt/prestoadmin`` with a different name (making sure it ends in ``.properties``).
 For example, if you name the property file ``sales.properties``, Presto will create a catalog named ``sales`` using the configured connector.